 Newport Healthcare, a national network of evidence-based healing centers for teens and young adults with primary mental health disorders, has announced the opening of new programs in Minnesota that address a regional and national shortage of treatment options amplified by the COVID-19 pandemic.

 A recent report from Mental Health America (MHA) showed that more than 70,000 Minnesota youth experienced Major Depressive Disorder (MDE) in the past year, yet 58% did not receive treatment.
 Nationally, between March and October 2020, the percentage of emergency department visits for teens with mental health emergencies rose by 31% and there was a more than 50% increase in suspected suicide attempt emergency department visits among girls ages 12-17.
-During June 2020, U.S. adults reported considerably elevated adverse mental health conditions associated with COVID-19, with young adults experiencing disproportionately worse mental health outcomes, increased substance use, and elevated suicidal ideation.
+During June 2020, U.S. adults reported considerably elevated adverse mental health conditions associated with COVID-19, with young adults experiencing disproportionately worse mental health outcomes and elevated suicidal ideation.
 Sadly, over 31% of Minnesotans live in a mental health shortage area.

 “Newport Healthcare is pleased to bring high-quality teen, young adult, and family mental health treatment services to Minnesotans to address a gaping need in care,” said Joe Procopio, Chief Executive Officer.
 “Numerous studies have confirmed that we are seeing a massive increase in mental health issues in this country, especially among teens and young adults, whether due to social media influence, technology fixation, or the pandemic.
 We must produce effective solutions for the sake of future generations.”